 m.
 Facsimile number(s) of Descendant MACAO [“Not Applicable” is an option].

 n.
 CAID of the Ascendant MACAO (i.e., the MACAO responsible for the Descendant MACAO).

+o.
+URL of the Descendant MACAO [“Not Applicable” is an option].

+p.
+The Descendant MACAO role is flagged.

 3. Upon receiving an approved CAID from the CA Agent, the Primary MACAO shall inform the Ascendant MACAO (of the newly established MACAO) of this CAID and shall update its log of Agency CAIDs.